MattKimmmm/MattKimmmm/lab4Solution/lab4Solution/Readme.txt

 Errors/Warnings:

+	- When the coordinate contained a two digit integer value, its display on the board was relatively more shifted to the right compared to the pieces with single digit coordinate value.

+	- The program didnt take into account how the board was set up differently between TicTacToe and Gomoku.
+In TicTacToe, the x and y axis coordinate label begins from 0, while in Gomoku, it begins from 1.
+Also, coordinate value of 1 was out of bounds in TicTacToe, while in Gomoku, it represented the lowest possible value for an inbound coordinate.

-	E0392	member function "TicTacToe::turn" may not be redeclared outside its class Solved by adding a closing bracket to the previous code segment
+	C4267: 'initializing': conversion from 'size_t' to 'int', possible loss of data Solved by redeclaring variable as size_t variable E0392	member function "TicTacToe::turn" may not be redeclared outside its class Solved by adding a closing bracket to the previous code segment